Rohan-s18/Transformers/README.md

 # Transformers
+## Author: Rohan Singh
-Repository for transformers for NLP
+Repository for transformers for NLP using auto-encoding architecture.